Parancsmester/temperature-converter/README.md

 # Temperature Converter Website

-With this site you can convert
+With this site you can convert temperature units, like Celsius, Fahrenhe